 Introduction / History

-The Jhalo Malo are a Dalit group of people who live in Bengali region of northeast India and Bangladesh.
+The Jhalo Malo are a low class group of people who live in Bengali region of northeast India and Bangladesh.
 Malo means "boatman" in Arabic.
 The traditional occupation of the Jhalo Malo is that of fishing.
 They fish with nets in the Bay of Bengal and in the rivers of northeast India.

 Where Are they Located?